ibm-cloud-architecture/ibm-cloud-stencils/README.md

 5. Added boxes for Resource Group and Reserved Group (actual name coming).
 6. Added general boxes for Public Network and Enterprise Network.
 7. Added icons for Power Instance and Transit Gateway.
-8. Added connectors with elbows and dashes.
+8. Added additional connectors based on usage.

 ## Styles